thingsboard/thingsboard.github.io/docs/paas/getting-started-guides/helloworld.md

 step71:
     0:
         image: /images/helloworld/getting-started-pe/hello-world-7-create-customer-2-pe.png
-        title: 'By default, you navigate to the customer group "All".
+        title: 'Navigate to the "Customers" page.
+By default, you navigate to the customer group "All".
 Click the "+" sign to add a new customer;'
     1:
         image: /images/helloworld/getting-started-pe/hello-world-7-create-customer-3-pe.png
         title: 'Input the customer title.
 Additionally, you can input personal details for the customer and assign a home dashboard.
 To finalize the customer creation, you can click the "Add" button.
-In this case, the new customer will be created and will be located in the "All" customers folder.
+In this case, the new customer will be created and located in the "All" customers folder.
 Let`s create a separate group for our customer.
 To do this, click on "Next: Owner and groups" button;'
     2:
         image: /images/helloworld/getting-started-pe/hello-world-7-create-customer-4-pe.png
         title: 'If desired, you can assign a different owner for this customer.
 We will leave this option unchanged.
 Enter a name for the new group and click "Create a new one!";'